Quantifying the Vulnerabilities of the Online Public Square to Adversarial Manipulation Tactics: Acknowledgments

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-We are grateful to Marshall Van Alstyne for useful discussion; to Chengcheng Shao and Giovanni Ciampaglia for the Hoaxy data collection; to Alireza Sahami Shirazi for data about scrolling session depth on a social media mobile app; to Onur Varol, Emilio Ferrara, and Clayton Davis for their inspiring work on Botometer; and to Craig Silverman for sharing data from Emergent.info.
-This work was carried out while XL visited the Center for Complex Networks and Systems Research at Indiana University, with support by the China Scholarship Council.
-AF and FM were funded in part by The Knight Foundation and by DARPA (contract W911NF-17-C-0094).
+We are grateful to Marshall Van Alstyne, David Axelrod, Rachith Aiyappa and Erfan Samieyan for useful discussion and suggestions; to Dimitar Nikolov, Chengcheng Shao, Giovanni Ciampaglia, and Pik-Mai Hui for the data collection used to construct the empirical network; to Kai-Cheng Yang and Christopher Torres-Lugo for the COVID-19 data collection; and to Alireza Sahami Shirazi for data about scrolling session depth on a social media mobile app.
+This work was carried out in part while XL visited the Observatory on Social Media at Indiana University, with support by the China Scholarship Council.
+BT, AF and FM were supported in part by The Knight Foundation.
+BT was funded in part by the Ostrom Workshop.
+AF and FM were funded in part by DARPA (grants W911NF-17-C-0094 and HR001121C0169).
+FM and BT were supported in part by the Swiss National Science Foundation (Sinergia grant CRSII5\_209250).
 FM was supported in part by Democracy Fund and Craig Newmark Philanthropies.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding agencies.